 Before ‘Cries from the Crypt’ was added the selection of stories in the upcoming anthology Truth or Scare, I had posted it as a blog.
-From that blog a man in his late 30s named Joe contacted me through my website.
+From that blog, a man in his late 30s named Joe contacted me through my website.

-Joe had spent many years researching the cemetery at Walton to see if any other strange goings on had occurred.
+Joe had spent many years researching the cemetery at Walton to see if any other strange goings-on had occurred.
 Unfortunately, he was unable to drum up much until he saw the blog.

 The email explained that when he was eighteen he moved over from Vancouver, Canada to study at the University of Liverpool.
 His first three years flew by and soon he found himself starting his next degree in the same university.
 Joe’s life was going well, just as he had planned.
-Moving into a small house near the cemetery with his then girlfriend, he was luckily enough that his friend Tony moved into a house on the same road.
-Settling into his postgraduate life Joe and Tony would often walk their dogs Billy and Wilson.
+Moving into a small house near the cemetery with his girlfriend, he was lucky enough that his friend Tony moved into a house on the same road.
+Settling into his postgraduate life Joe and Tony would often walk their dogs, Billy and Wilson.

-Walton Cemetery had a good-sized field behind it that was dog friendly.
+Walton Cemetery had a good-sized field behind it that was dog-friendly.
 However, to get there you needed to pass through a maze of graves before arriving at the open field.
 Joe and Tony had made the journey on multiple occasions and never thought much of the graves that they passed.
-After a few routine checks of the different paths they could take, a discovery of one path that lead straight from the cemetery gate to the field made their nightly walks easier.
+After a few routine checks of the different paths they could take, a discovery of one path that led straight from the cemetery gate to the field made their nightly walks easier.
 The keeper of the graveyard warned them to be careful during the colder seasons as the rain would bog down the path making it dangerous.

 The months rolled by quickly and soon enough it was approaching Halloween.
 Meeting at Joe’s house they began their nightly strolls through the houses and into the graveyard.
 They talked amongst themselves about the ghost stories from where they both grew up and found similarities in the local myths and legends.
 Even though these myths and legends were in completely different parts of the world.

 Billy was a Jack Russell Terrier and Wilson a Wolfhound, the unlikely friends.
 Billy seemed to be the only dog that Wilson liked.
-After half an hour of chasing his friend around the field Billy returned to Joe, tired and ready for the walk home.
+After half an hour of chasing his friend around the field, Billy returned to Joe, tired and ready for the walk home.
 Wilson burnt off the last of his energy by flying across the grass a few times before returning to Tony, soaked in mud.
 Laughing, they joked about how annoyed their girlfriends would be when they returned home.

 Leaving the field, they saw that the path they came down was soaked with water.
 Too dangerous to walk in, especially for the dogs.
 They would need to take the longer route which passed by the entire of the cemetery.
 Walking along they began looking at old graves looking for the oldest one they could see.
 Beckoning Joe over Tony had managed to find a grave with no name or date.
 Brushing past another grave Billy and Wilson dragged them back, growling.
 Moving in the same direction, Joe and Tony turned to see an odd figure.
 The man was roughly middle-aged, very thin with greying skin.
 He was dressed in black, including a black Breton cap.
 Smoke cascaded from his pipe framing a black leather lead and, on the end, a black Yorkshire Terrier.